FactoryXCode/MfPack/MfPack/Samples/LoopBackCapture/LoopBackCapture_2/Readme.md

 other processes will not be captured.
 A flag is also provided to reverse the behavior, capturing all system audio *except* those from the the specified process (and its children).
 Furthermore, the capture is not tied to a specific audio endpoint, eliminating the need to create a separate IAudioClient to capture from each physical audio endpoint.

-If the processes whose audio will be captured does not have any audio rendering streams, then the capturing process receives silence.

 It also demonstrates how to get a processes by using the tlhelp32 API, to list a snapshot of running processes and be able to pick one.
-The application is provided with a dialog to select a running process from the process tree you want to pick and has a button to get the current PID of your application.
+The application is provided with a dialog to select a running process from the process tree you want to pick, and has a button to get the current PID of your application.
+It's preffered to select one process and select to record from this process only to get as less possible sound interruptions or distortions.
+Also try to minimize open applications that uses lots of memory and/or processor load when capturing.

 NOTES:
  - This release is updated for compiler version 17 up to 34.